 How can you treat acne caused by PCOS?

-Let's take a look into some treatment options for those facing acne caused by PCOS.
+Let's look into some treatment options for those facing acne caused by PCOS.

 Take a combined oral contraceptive pill.

-One of the most common treatments for cystic acne is the birth control pill.
+The birth control pill is one of the most common treatments for cystic acne.
 The pill can help regulate the monthly cycle and reduce testosterone levels; once hormones are balanced, PCOS symptoms - such as excess hair growth and acne - often improve.
 However, not all oral contraceptives can treat acne.
 Two types of progesterone (cyproterone acetate and drospirenone) can effectively block the effects of androgens.
 Studies have shown a 30 - 60% reduction in inflammatory acne within 3 - 6 months of beginning the pill.

 Take a DIM supplement.

-Diindolylmethane (DIM) is a natural substance produced by the body as it breaks down indole-3-carbinol, a compound found in cruciferous vegetables.
+Diindolylmethane (DIM) is a natural substance the body produces as it breaks down indole-3-carbinol, a compound found in cruciferous vegetables.
 DIM is excellent at metabolizing excess hormones in the body, stabilizing levels, and creating balance.
-By assisting the body to regulate hormones can help alleviate any flare-ups and discomfort caused by PCOS - including pimples and inflammation.
-MDacne's DIM Skin Clearing Supplements have been specifically formulated for women dealing with hormonal acne and helps clear breakouts from the inside out.
+Assisting the body in regulating hormones can help alleviate any flare-ups and discomfort caused by PCOS - including pimples and inflammation.
+MDacne's DIM Skin Clearing Supplements have been specifically formulated for women dealing with hormonal acne and help clear breakouts from the inside out.

 By lowering inflammation within the body, you are also helping balance insulin levels, which can affect hormonal imbalances and acne formation.
 One of the most effective ways to lower inflammation is to alter your diet.
-Some foods such as red meat, white bread, white potatoes, and refined sugars are naturally inflammatory and enjoyed in moderation.
-Instead, try and incorporate healthier options such as leafy greens, salmon, healthy oils, turmeric, and fish.
+Some foods, such as red meat, white bread, white potatoes, and refined sugars, are naturally inflammatory and enjoyed in moderation.
+Instead, incorporate healthier options such as leafy greens, salmon, healthy oils, turmeric, and fish.